-Favourite Thing: Putting dry ice in a sink and filling it full of water (ask your science teacher if you can try it!!!
+Favourite thing to do in my job: Putting dry ice in a sink and filling it full of water (ask your science teacher if you can try it!!!
 Its amazing, better than putting Potassium in water (also impressive))

 I use maths to work out the market potential of cancer drugs (how much money they are going to make)

 How do I work out a drug’s potential?
 And why does anyone care?
 Well… it costs over 1 billion dollars (and 10 years) to develop a drug – that’s A LOT!
 Pharmaceutical companies need to make sure they get this money back by picking drugs likely to make lots of money.
 I do lots of research to work out how much money the drug will make.
 To do this there are several important values I have to work out, they are:

 I find out many people have the disease.
 This is called the Incidence of the disease.